coreruleset/coreruleset/.github/ISSUE_TEMPLATE/02_false-negative.md

 Feel free to skip this section if you provided a curl call above.

-Ideally, you provide a full audit log of the request, relevant infos out of the Error log or at least a screenshot where we can see the payload so we can reproduce the behavior.
+Ideally, you provide a full audit log of the request, relevant infos out of the error log or at least a screenshot where we can see the payload so we can reproduce the behavior.

 Usually, you find the logs at a location like /var/log/modsec_audit.log.